 - How important is this answer in their decision-making process as a whole?

 You have to realise that in a face to face meeting you can ask questions and get a response from your potential buyer.
 In a competitive tender the positions are reversed.
 Buyers use tender documents to ask questions.

 Like we stated, when planning your answer always think about “the question behind the question”.
 Remember that this could mean the difference between a convincing proposal and one that falls short of the customer’s high expectations.

 We’re ready to help

 Our team is ready to help you understand any tender questions you may have.
-We can help you understand “the question behind the quesion” and give your tender response the detail that’s needed.
-Give us a call on 0410 448 770.
+We can help you understand “the question behind the question” and give your tender response the detail that’s needed.
+Give our Director, Jason Cooney, a call on 0410 448 770.
 We’re based in Sydney, but we love helping clients in regional and remote Australia.